-- What does this right mean to you? - Why is it important for every child around the world to enjoy this right? - What could a world where every child can fulfil this right look like?
+- What does this right mean to you? - Why is it important for every child and young person around the world to enjoy this right? - How do young people access these rights at home, in school, in sports, in social settings, in their community? - What could a world where every child and young person can fulfil this right look like?